 Right.
 You’d know from my latest diary posts that I recently spent a few days in Hong Kong.
 There’s a long story behind this trip, most of it involving how I painfully cancelled another trip I’ve been planning since June, no thanks to two blockheads who can’t stop talking about nuclear fire.
 But, to snip the irrelevant, I ended up spending six very tiring, splendid, wonderful days in the dazzling Pearl of the Orient.
 One reason why I enjoyed this trip so much was …

 I got to imagine myself as Officer Wei Shen of Sleeping Dogs fame!

 Well, not exactly imagine myself as Wei Shen.
-I mean, I don’t have tattoos and the Lord knows what I’d do right away if I ever walk into a triad fight.
+I mean, I don’t have tattoos, and the Lord knows what I’d do right away if I ever walk into a triad fight.
 But visit the locations that inspired Sleeping Dogs’ open-world I did do, while dreamily serenaded by my favourite songs from the soundtrack.
-Here are some of the pictures I took at North Point Night Market (北角夜市) i.e. “stage one” of Sleeping Dogs.
+Here are some pictures I took at North Point Night Market (北角夜市) i.e. “stage one” of Sleeping Dogs.
 Was the version in the game a faithful replica of the actual night market at North Point?
 As in the one located along Marble Road and Chun Yeung Street?
-Well, no, hardly.
-Yet at the same time, it’s also a yes in various ways.
+Well, no, not at all.
+Yet at the same time, it’s also a yes in some ways.
 What do I mean?
 Read on to find out!